Home / Kitchen Remodeling / Highland Park, CA

 The lowest kitchen remodeling bid in Highland Park almost always signals missing line items, unlicensed labor, or inferior materials.
 For Highland Park bids always verify license #, insurance, bond, and request a line-item breakdown.

-Homeowners who rush into demolition without full CAD renderings almost always incur change orders mid-project.
-A proper design phase for your Highland Park project locks in layout, materials, and budget before tools hit the wall.
+Homeowners who jump into demolition before the full CAD renderings are ready nearly always run into change orders partway through.
+Giving your Highland Park kitchen a real design phase nails down the layout, the materials, and the budget before any tool touches the wall.

-Older Highland Park homes commonly hide knob-and-tube wiring, galvanized plumbing, water damage, and non-permitted additions.
-Budget a 10-15% contingency on Highland Park projects for these discoveries — and work with a contractor who flags issues in writing before proceeding.
+Older Highland Park homes often hide knob-and-tube wiring, galvanized plumbing, water damage, and additions that were never permitted.
+Set aside a 10-15% contingency on Highland Park kitchens for what turns up, and pick a contractor who puts any issue in writing before moving ahead.

 How to Choose a Kitchen Remodeling Contractor in Highland Park